SaruM4N3/LogtimeWidget/README.md

 # Logtime Widget - GNOME Shell Extension

-A GNOME Shell extension that tracks and displays your monthly [translate:logtime] for 42 School ([translate:Intra42]).
+A GNOME Shell extension that tracks and displays your monthly logtime for 42 School.
 Shows real-time progress towards your monthly hour requirements with visual status indicators.

 ## Screenshots